nvpro-samples/gl_vk_simple_interop/README.md

 In this example, a compute shader in Vulkan is creating an image.
 That image is converted to OpenGL in the function `createTextureGL`.

-The handle for the texture is retrived with:
+The handle for the texture is retrieved with:
 ~~~~C++
   // Retrieving the memory handle
   texGl.handle = device.getMemoryWin32HandleKHR({texGl.texVk.allocation, vk::ExternalMemoryHandleTypeFlagBits::eOpaqueWin32}, d);